 (d) if the Index for the quarter ending in March of the current year is not greater than the Index for the quarter ending in March of the previous year, the CPI rate for the following year from 1 July shall be nil.

-8. Penalty rate on unpaid levy
+8. Rate per annum prescribed (Act s.
+24)

 The rate per annum to be paid to the Board by way of penalty under section 24 of the Act where construction work is commenced before the levy due in respect of that work is paid is 100% of the unpaid levy.

-9. Project owner to maintain records
+9. Records of construction work, project owner’s duties as to

 (1) Subject to subregulation (2), a person shall keep the following records in relation to construction work for which he or she is the project owner for a period of 5 years from the commencement of that work —